datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:a481e086d1
 ## 2. Variable Names

-In the previous question, we saw the different variables that are a part of this dataset.
+In the previous question, we saw the different variables that are a part of this dataset from the output of the `src()` function.
+The  function `names()` is specifically designed to extract the column names from a data frame.
-Let's find out if we can get the names of the different columns in this dataset.
-To find out the names of the variables, there is a very simple command, called `names()`, which we will use now.

 *** =instructions
-What are the column names used by the data.frame for these five variables?
+What are the column names used by the murders data frame for the five variables?
-Find out, using the code: `names(murders)`

 *** =hint
 Make sure you put the name of the dataset - `murders` - in parenthesis after names.